 Seasoned salt (also known as Seasoning Salt) can be used in a variety of recipes.
 It’s commonly used in Chex mix, sausage gravy, and I happen to LOVE it on popcorn!
-I also love to use it to season recipes like my recipe for Grown Up Hamburger Helper (coming to the blog soon).
+I also love to use it to season recipes like my recipe for Homemade Hamburger Helper.

 A few popular recipes using seasoned salt:

 - Homemade Chex Mix – Just a Taste